 The whole point of a Keto for Women Over 50 is to cut back on the carbs while getting the right amounts of fats.
 One of the best parts about keto eating is that you get to eat fats at every meal.
 However, once you become fat-adapted, you might end up overconsuming fats.

 If you want to cut weight, you have to use up the fat stores in your body instead of getting all your calories from fats.
-Before your body becomes fat-adapted, it is okay to eat high amounts of healthy fats (13).
+Dr. Bret Scher suggests that before your body becomes fat-adapted, it is okay to eat high amounts of healthy fats (13).

 Ensure that you cut back on fats without sacrificing fullness or prompting the return of cravings for salty or sugary ultra-processed foods.
 Also, do not starve yourself; just watch out for the excess fat.